jspaper/etag_for/README.md

 #### :view

 The path and name of the view file used by this action.
+The full view path will determine by view_paths.
 An MD5 digest of this file will be part of the ETag calculation

 e.g. 'posts/show.html.erb'